 About Greg Stone

 Greg Stone carries “street credentials” from the years he spent as a journalist.
 He began his career as a writer at Time Inc. in New York and later worked as a TV reporter in Minneapolis, Boston, and on PBS.
-Greg estimates he has conducted 15,000 interviews.
+Greg estimates he has conducted at least 10,000 interviews.
 His professional honors include three Emmy nominations.

-Greg is the author of Branding with Powerful Stories: The Villains, Victims and Heroes Model, an outgrowth of his seminal Harvard Business Review article about the irresistible lure of villains in communication.
-He also wrote the acclaimed book Artful Business: 50 Lessons from Creative Geniuses, designed to stimulate the imaginations of thinking managers, and he is an experienced speaker at corporate events.
+Greg is the author of three business books: Branding with Powerful Stories: The Villains, Victims and Heroes Model, an outgrowth of his seminal Harvard Business Review article about the irresistible lure of villains in communication; Defining Hybrid Heroes: The Leadership Spectrum from Scoundrel to Saint (co-authored with two European professors), profiling Steve Jobs, Elizabeth Holmes, and convicts who resurrected themselves, including a bank robber and Harvard grad turned CEO and a murderer who became a law professor; and Artful Business: 50 Lessons from Creative Geniuses, designed to stimulate the imaginations of thinking managers.

 Ever curious about other cultures, Greg studied French, Italian and German as an undergraduate, earning an AB degree with honors from Harvard College, followed by two master’s degrees from Columbia University in journalism and business.